Claus Peymann: Vienna Burgtheater

 Peymann headed the Burgtheater in Vienna from 1986 to 1999, where he staged 252 productions, including 51 world premieres.
 In 1987 he staged Shakespeare's Richard III with Gert Voss as a pickpocket.
 His focus on new plays by Austrian authors, such as Bernhard's Heldenplatz in 1988, often caused scandal and arguments in the Vienna press.
 Besides Handke and Bernhard, he also offered new works by Peter Turrini and Elfriede Jelinek, whose Ein Sportstück was produced in 1998, directed by Einar Schleef.
-He invited also other different directors including Ruth Berghaus, George Tabori, Giorgio Strehler, Peter Zadek, Hans Neuenfels and Bob Wilson.
+He also invited other different directors, including Ruth Berghaus, George Tabori, Giorgio Strehler, Peter Zadek, Hans Neuenfels and Bob Wilson.
 Actors favoured by the audience also included Ilse Ritter and Martin Schwab.
 He offered attractive tickets for students and young people.